-- 1. Furl the wind turbine. - 2.
-Switch the tower disconnect switch to "OFF." - 3.
+- 1. Switch the tower disconnect switch to "OFF." - 2.
 Switch the inverter grid-tie breaker to "OFF" (if installed).

 DANGER: Failure to turn the grid-tie breaker to the "OFF" position may result in electrocution, causing serious injury and death.